 Here is a link to an article on

 how-to configure your CCTV DVR with an external alarm sensor to trigger recording.

-Works with Analog CCTV and HD Security Cameras
+Works with Analog CCTV, Network IP, and HD BNC Security Cameras

 - Analog CCTV Cameras (all analog resolution supported including CIF, D1, 960H)

 Did you know?
-CCTV Camera Pros can provide a complete surveillance system quote that includes any iDVR-PRO model with cameras, cables, connectors, power supplies, and monitors?
-We can even mix and match SD and HD security cameras because the latest iDVR-PROs are hybrid.
-They work with CCTV, AHD, and HD-TVI type cameras.
+CCTV Camera Pros can provide a complete surveillance system quote that includes any Viewtron DVR or NVR model?
+We can include security cameras, cables, connectors, power supplies, and monitors.
+We can even mix and match IP cameras and HD BNC security cameras because Viewtron DVRs are hybrid.
+This means that they work with just about any type of security camera.
 As you have probably already seen on our website, we have 2, 4, 8, and 16 camera surveillance systems in pre-made packages.
 However, it is not possible for us to package up every combination and quantity of all the different camera models that we carry.
 So, we can also provide you with a custom quote with as many cameras as you need and a mix of any combination of camera model(s) based on your project requirements.
+Please

 About the Author

 This article was written by

 Mike Haldas, co-founder and managing partner of CCTV Camera Pros.
 If you have any questions about iPhone security camera app for iDVR, please email me at firstname.lastname@example.org.